-The collection of crime statistics, requests for service, and provisions for the safety of the College's community are provided on a 24-hour basis and are similar to those of a small town.
+The collection of crime statistics, requests for service, and provisions for the safety of the Blessing Rieman College of Nursing community are provided on a 24-hour basis and are similar to those of a small town.
 We take campus safety and security seriously and are committed in the effort to maintain a safe, secure learning environment for all students, staff, faculty and visitors.
-Your personal safety is a priority at the College.
-The College and Blessing Hospital Campus Safety maintain a close working relationship with the Quincy Police Department and other public service entities to maintain a safe campus.
-The College is in the process of drawing up a Memorandum of Understanding with Blessing Hospital as to services provided.
+Your personal safety is a priority at Blessing Rieman College of Nursing.
+Blessing Rieman College of Nursing and Blessing Hospital Campus Safety maintain a close working relationship with the Quincy Police Department and other public service entities to maintain a safe campus.
+Blessing Rieman College of Nursing is in the process of drawing up a Memorandum of Understanding with Blessing Hospital as to services provided.
 In the event a criminal offense occurs on campus law enforcement will need to be called and a report filed with the law enforcement agency.

 Safety and security are everyone's responsibility.
-We need your cooperation and assistance to make the College a safe place to live, work and learn.
+We need your cooperation and assistance to make Blessing Rieman College of Nursing a safe place to live, work and learn.